10 simple ways to recognise heat exhaustion in chickens.

 The first and most obvious sign of heat stress.

-When the environment is hot the chicken needs to lose heat or its body just keeps heating up.
-The feathers, which are so efficient at keeping warmth in the body in the winter, also prevent heat escaping in the summer
+If they don't lose body heat in warm weather, chickens keep heating up.
+Their feathers, which are so efficient at keeping them warm in the winter, also trap heat in the summer

-A panting Red star chicken.One of my Red Stars controlling her temperature by panting and dust-bathing.
+A Red Star chicken with an open beak.One of my Red Stars controlling her temperature by panting and dust-bathing.

 2. Rapid breathing.

-This is related to panting and happens particularly when humidity levels are high.
+Closely related to panting, this happens when humidity levels are high.

 Links on the rest of this page are "affiliate links".
 If you click on them and buy, I earn a small commission at no cost to you.
 I only recommend products I know and love and which I think will be genuinely useful to you.
 See my disclosure policy for more information.